greenelab/RNAseq_titration_results/README.md

 **Can I normalize array data to match RNA-seq data?**

 *We generally do not advise this study design.
 We expect array data to have less precision at higher expression levels due to saturation, while counts-based RNA-seq data does not have that problem.
-We recommend reshaping the broader, more precise data (RNA-seq) to fit the narrower and less precise (array) distribution.
+We recommend reshaping the data expected to have more dynamic range (RNA-seq) to fit the narrower and less precise (array) distribution.
 See also [TDM FAQs](https://github.com/greenelab/TDM#faq).*